Ellie White (musician): 2016 – present

-In 2016, Ellie released on of her most successful singles to date, "Mintea mea" (EN: My Mind).
+In 2016, Ellie released one of her most successful singles to date, "Mintea mea" (EN: My Mind).
 The music video of the song was shot in an old Romanian mansion, Conacul Manasia.
 In the first days of the release, the song managed to be viewed by hundreds of thousands of people.

 In parallel, Ellie also started collaborating with more international DJs, establishing herself as one of the main Romanian female voices in the Trance Music world.

 In 2018, she releases together with Dave Naven the single "Try for me" and the song is promoted by the Miami-based record label Coldharbour Recordings.
 A year later, Ellie White releases together with the Lithuanian DJ Anske the song "Bring My Spirit".

 Although 2020 was a tough year for Elena because of the COVID-19 pandemic (she was even infected with Coronavirus), she managed to make it a year of success: she released her first self-written singles, she consolidated her career as an international artist (she was even appreciated by Armin van Buuren, which played her music at A State of Trance).